David-Zhubrev/kotlin-argparser/README.md

 Here, we create an anonymous object that extends `ArgRegistry`.
 Then, we create a few arguments for the command-line.
 Different registries (which basically is a collection of arguments) provides DSL for creating different types of arguments. `ArgRegistry` provides DSL for creating flags, positional arguments, options, subcommands and mutually-exclusive groups.
-More info about argument types
+More info about argument types below.

 ### 2. Pass your ArgRegistry instance into ArgParser instance